-(b) there is no conflict of interest OR I have the following interests which may conflict with the Municipal Planning Tribunal which I have completed on the declaration of interest form (delete the option not applicable); (c) I am not disqualified in terms of section 38 of the Spatial Planning and Land Use Management Act, 16 of 2013 to serve on the Municipal Planning Tribunal and I authorise the Municipality to verify any record in relation to such disqualification or requirement. (d) I undertake to sign, commit to and uphold the Code of Conduct applicable to members of the Municipal Planning Tribunal. nominations submitted after the closing date will be considered.
-SING DATE: (INSERT DATE) Sign nature of Nominee Full Names of Nominee Sign nature of Person signing on behalf of the Organ of State or Non-Governmental Organisation
+- (c) I am not disqualified in terms of section 38 of the Spatial Planning and Land Use Management Act, 16 of 2013 to serve on the Municipal Planning Tribunal and I authorise the Municipality to verify any record in relation to such disqualification or requirement. - (d) I undertake to sign, commit to and uphold the Code of Conduct applicable to members of the Municipal Planning Tribunal.

+No nominations submitted after the closing date will be considered.

+CLOSING DATE: (INSERT DATE)

+Signature of Nominee

+Full Names of Nominee

+Signature of Person signing on behalf of the Organ of State or Non-Governmental Organisation